-This is M340S with G2934 matte white outside and G2926B glossy white inside.
+This is M340S with G2934 matte white outside and G2926B glossy white inside (both have 10% zircopax).
 Consider what can go wrong.
-White matte glazes tend to crawl.
-No wait - they love to crawl!
-This would happen on every single mug unless I add CMC gum to make it a base coat to adhere well to the bisque (the tin oxide version is worse than zircopax).
+Zircon glazes love to crawl.
+I either add CMC gum to make it a base coat (or use a combination of tin oxide and zircopax (like G3926C).
 The clay has granular manganese added to produce the speck, if accidentally over-fired, even half a cone, it will bloat.
 And the clay body: The outer glaze is ugly on dark-burning clays.
 And it is drab on porcelains.
 It does not even look good on this same body if the speckle is not there.
 Another difficulty: Controlling the degree of matteness.
 I blend in about 20% of the glossy, otherwise it would fire too matte.
 And the firing schedule: PLC6DS - its drop-and-hold step is critical, without it the surface would be full of pinholes.
 Another problem: If the kiln is heavily loaded and cools slower than the programmed ramp-down, the surface will be too matte.
 Finally, glaze thickness: If it is too thin it will look washed out and ugly.
 Too thick it will bubble and look pasty.

 This is actually quite easy to do: Just wedge the clay over the manganese spread out on the board, when the board is clean turn the slug sideways and cut and layer about 20 times (to get 1 million layers).
 Then wedge normally.
 Only 0.2% manganese is needed (as a percentage of the dry clay).
 Since pugged clay contains 20% water it is easy to calculate the dry weight of this piece.
 For example, suppose this weighs 2 kg: 80% of that is 1.6 kg or 1600g.
 0.2% of 1600 is 3.2 grams.
 Shown is the kind of mug I get.
 The outside glaze is G2934Y silky matte (opacified with tin) and inside glaze is G2926BW glossy white.
 It was fired at cone 6 using the PLC6DS schedule.